cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 in the Workflow will receive two arguments - one with the scope ``mapreduce.*.read.timeout=30`` and another with the scope extracted ``read.timeout=30``.
 Programs other than the MapReduce and datasets used in the Workflow will receive only one argument ``mapreduce.*.read.timeout=30``.

+Since the datasets are used by programs running inside the Workflow, scope for them can be nested inside the corresponding program scope.

+Example: Consider the dataset ``myTable`` used by multiple programs in the Workflow.
+The runtime argument ``cache.seconds=30`` for ``myTable`` can be provided as ``dataset.myTable.cache.seconds=30``.
+In this case the the argument will be set for all the programs using ``myTable``.
+In order to set the argument only for MapReduce program ``myMR``, the dataset argument can be nested inside the program scope as ``mapreduce.myMR.dataset.myTable.cache.seconds=30``.